Sushi terrorism

 Sushi terrorism and related terms refer to pranks and antisocial behavior in restaurants in Japan, especially conveyor belt sushi restaurants.
 The unhygienic pranks include licking soy sauce bottles and adding an extreme portion of wasabi to sushi.
 A series of events began in early 2023 and some acts were widely shared on social media.

 These incidents caused a scandal in Japan, a country renowned for its strict hygiene and cleanliness standards, and emphasis on social cohesion.
 Following the incidents, the popularity of conveyor belt sushi restaurants declined, and chains like Kura Sushi were inundated with customer complaints, prompting urgent and thorough cleaning measures.
 One of the individuals involved was a high school student, leading to numerous complaints directed at his school.

 Etymology

 In Japanese language, the phenomenon is not limited to conveyor belt sushi restaurants, and is more generally referred to as dining-out terrorism (外食テロ), customer terrorism (客テロ) or restaurant terrorism (飲食店テロ).

-When specifically referring to conveyor belt sushi restaurants, the term is (回転寿司テロ, kaiten sushi tero).
+When specifically referring to conveyor belt sushi restaurants, the term is (回転寿司テロ, kaitenzushi tero).

 Since many of the culprits are of Generation Z, they have been jokingly referred to as Z combatant (Z戦士) as if guerrillas engaging in asymmetric warfare.